 Guinea Pig Behavior and Keeping them in the Andes

-In traditional Andean households, cuys were (and are) kept indoors but not always in cages; a high stone sill at the entrance kept cuys from escaping.
-Some households built special rooms or cubby holes for cuys, or kept them in the kitchens.
+In traditional Andean households, cuys were (and are) kept indoors but not always in cages; a high stone sill at the entrance of a room keeps cuys from escaping.
+Some households built special rooms or cubby holes for cuys, or more typically keep them in the kitchens.
 Most Andean households kept at least 20 cuys; at that level, using a balanced feeding system, Andean families could produce at least 12 pounds of meat per month without decreasing their flock.
 Guinea pigs were fed barley and kitchen scraps of vegetables, and the residue from making chicha (maize) beer.
 Cuys were valued in folk medicines and its entrails were used to divine human illness.
 Subcutaneous fat from the guinea pig was used as a general salve.

 Archaeology and the Guinea Pig

 The first archaeological evidence of the human use of guinea pigs dates to about 9,000 years ago.
 They may have been domesticated as early as 5,000 BC, probably in the Andes of Ecuador; archaeologists have recovered burned bones and bones with cut marks from midden deposits beginning about that time.

 By 2500 BC, at sites such as the Temple of the Crossed Hands at Kotosh and at Chavin de Huantar, cuy remains are associated with ritual behaviors.
 Cuy effigy pots were made by the Moche (circa AD 500-1000).
 Naturally mummified cuys have been recovered from the Nasca site of Cahuachi and the late prehispanic site of Lo Demas.
 A cache of 23 well-preserved individuals were discovered at Cahuachi; guinea pig pens were identified at the Chimu site of Chan Chan.